rmsk2/6502profiler/README.md

 ----- Done with Lua code
 HELLO FROM LUA
 Program ran for 289 clock cycles
+Cleaning up Lua part
 ```

 When the `-trapaddr` option is not present or its value is $0000 then the trap facility is disabled.
 When a value different from $0000 is specified
 as a trap address a Lua script has to be specified via the `-lua` option.
 This feature is intended to allow mocking away functionality or system
 components needed by an assembly program.
 The Lua script can use all the functions and variables that are described [below](#structure-of-test-scripts)
 to control the state of the emulator.
+Optionally the Lua script can implement a `cleanup()` function which is called by `6502profiler` after the
+assembly program has stopped.
+A program stops if it executes a `BRK` instruction.

 ## The `verify` and `verifyall` commands